utdata/rwd-food-desert/README.md

 ## Install Miniconda if you don't have it

-- [Go here](https://docs.conda.io/en/latest/miniconda.html) to download the Python 3.7.
+- [Go here](https://docs.conda.io/en/latest/miniconda.html) to download the Python 3.7 version of Miniconda.
 The **pkg** version is probably easiest ... just double-click on it to install.
 - If using the **bash** version: [installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).

 ## Create a conda environment